COM 102 Orientation to the Communication & Media Arts Major 1 SH

 COM 390 Research Methods in Communication 3 SH

 Designed for majors, the course focuses on the methods of conducting qualitative and quantitative research in communication.
 Students will learn to conduct qualitative research methodologies such as in-depth interviews and focus groups and analyze the discussions using content analysis.
 Students will learn to design surveys and apply and interpret bivariate statistics.
 Every semester.
+Students must earn a “C” or better in major classes; 2.5 GPA in in the major.
 Prerequisite: COM major and Junior standing.

 COM 391 Special Topics in Media Studies 3 SH